top of page

 The Robert Henri Museum and Art Gallery, in Cozad, Nebraska, is pleased to announce that it is embarking on a momentous new chapter in the museum’s long and storied history.
 The project will take the institution to an even higher level and make it a national center for preserving and promoting the art and legacy of Robert Henri.
 The museum has been making steady progress for almost forty years as it first preserved Henri’s boyhood home in the 1980s, and then constructed a nine-hundred square foot gallery to house its growing collection of his art in 2014.

-The former American Legion building (to the north of the current gallery), was demolished in early November 2023.
+The former American Legion building (to the north of the current gallery) was demolished in early November 2023.
 Unfortunately, it was beyond rehabilitation.
-Construction then began, and the current timeline is to open the new gallery in the fall of 2024, subject to the challenges of weather conditions and any other unforeseen delays of course.
-Our current gallery will close on September 1, 2024 so that the exhibits can be installed in the new gallery.
+Construction then began, and the current timeline is to open the new gallery in the late fall of 2024, subject to the challenges of weather conditions and any other unforeseen delays of course.
+Our current gallery will close on November 1, 2024, so that the exhibits can be installed in the new gallery by November 30.

 You can donate to our new gallery project by clicking on the Donate Now Button.
 Helps us move into our next new exciting chapter as our museum has been saving the legacy of Robert Henri for more than 35 years because of people like you.
 Donations are tax-deductible to the extent allowed by law.